My Gluten Free Flour Pantry

 White rice flour is produced by grinding uncooked polished rice into a powder.
 It contains high levels of protein but very less vitamins, minerals and fiber than brown rice flour.
 It can be used as a thickening agent for sauces and a suitable option in baked goods in combination with other starches.

-TO MAKE RICE FLOUR MIX / GF ALL PURPOSE FLOUR BLEND
+GF ALL PURPOSE FLOUR BLEND

 SWEET RICE FLOUR

 I ground fresh flour from quinoa seeds when ever required.
 It is delicious in baked goods, such as breads, crackers and cookies.
 It has a strong flavor so best use is with other flours.

 Of all the gluten free grain flours, I love sorghum flour.
 It is a powerhouse of nutrition and adds a superb flavor to gluten free baking and cooking.
 It is coarser in texture and vary in color from white to a light grey or even purplish red, depending on the variety of grain.
 It has a neutral flavor and and absorbs other flavors really well.
 Hence, I use sorghum flour for making breads, flat breads and even cakes.